zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 3. Synchronization is established between the two databases.

 So just click on "modify" for the database, it's Zero downtime operation.(no need to stop the DB)

+> 例题
+>
+> A company hosts an online shopping application that stores all orders in an Amazon RDS for PostgreSQL Single-AZ DB instance.
+Management wants to eliminate single points of failure and has asked a solutions architect to recommend an approach to **minimize database downtime** without requiring any changes to the application code.
+> Which solution meets these requirements?
+>
+> - A. Convert the existing database instance to a Multi-AZ deployment by modifying the database instance and specifying the Multi-AZ option.
+> - B. Create a new RDS Multi-AZ deployment.
+Take a snapshot of the current RDS instance and restore the new Multi-AZ deployment with the snapshot.
+> - C. Create a read-only replica of the PostgreSQL database in another Availability Zone.
+Use Amazon Route 53 weighted record sets to distribute requests across the databases.
+> - D. Place the RDS for PostgreSQL database in an Amazon EC2 Auto Scaling group with a minimum group size of two.
+Use Amazon Route 53 weighted record sets to distribute requests across instances.

 RDS的security group还是在EC2上统一管理的。